baselinrhq/baselinr/docs/guides/STATISTICAL_DRIFT_DETECTION.md

 # Statistical Drift Detection

-ProfileMesh provides advanced statistical drift detection using multiple statistical tests that can be selected and combined based on column type and metric characteristics.
+Baselinr provides advanced statistical drift detection using multiple statistical tests that can be selected and combined based on column type and metric characteristics.

 ## Overview